 What CMOs Need to Know About Google’s Page Experience Ranking Update

-In May 2021, Google will roll out its Page Experience algorithm update.
-This update consists of several factors — each of which we’ve written at length about in our new ebook on page experience (you can download that here instantly).
+Google will roll out its page experience algorithm update between June and August 2021.
+This update consists of several factors — each of which we’ve written at length about in our new Page Experience e-book.

-By the way, Google has said that if you do not have a “good” rating in all areas, you will not get the Page Experience ranking boost.
-Out of a million websites competing for your keywords, 10 competitors will have done the work to be considered “good” across the board.
+However, out of a million websites competing for your keywords, 10 competitors will have done the work to be considered “good” across the board.
 If you do not, you may lose Page 1 to them.
-It might be time to panic.

 7 Page Experience Ranking Factors